Nirsa: Demographics

+Languages

 Infrastructure

 Nirsa has an area of 2.598 km2.
 It is 20 km from the district headquarters Dhanbad.
 There is a railway station at Thapar Nagar 2.5 km away.
 Buses are available in the town.
 It has 7 km roads and both covered and open drains.
 The two major sources of protected water supply are uncovered wells and tap water from treated sources.
 There are 2,414 domestic electric connections and 400 road light points.
 Amongst the medical facilities it has 2 hospitals with 23 beds and 4 medicine shops.
 Amongst the educational facilities, it has 5 primary schools, 3 middle schools, 1 secondary school, 1 senior secondary school and 1 general degree college.
 Amongst the recreational and cultural facilities it has 1 stadium, 1 cinema theatre and 1 auditorium/ community hall.
 It has the branch offices of 2 nationalised banks, 1 cooperative bank, 1 agricultural credit society and 1 non-agricultural credit society.
 It is a centre for hard coke production.